simonehagey/orbdot/docs/source/models.rst

 =================
 The OrbDot models are written in a coordinate system in which the sky plane lies on the x-z plane and the y-axis points toward the observer along the line of sight.

-It is critical to be consistent in the definition of the argument of pericenter :math:`\omega` when simultaneously fitting transit and eclipse mid-times and radial velocities.
+It is critical to be consistent in the definition of the argument of pericenter when simultaneously fitting transit and eclipse mid-times and radial velocities.
 In the OrbDot coordinate system, the argument of pericenter is determined from the positive x-axis, such that a transit occurs when the true anomaly :math:`\phi` is equal to:

 .. math::
     \phi_{\mathrm{I}}\,=\,\frac{\pi}{2} - \omega_p